 Seared 200 Days Rib-eye

 The peak of Ian’s Brasserie 25 lunch menu was the perfectly seared rib-eye.
-An important detail is a preparation which lasted for 200 days to add more character and tenderness to the meat.
+An important detail is a preparation that lasted for 200 days to add more character and tenderness to the meat.
 Matured meat is utterly delicious and justifies a reason to visit the Brasserie 25 if you need one.
 Next to the rib-eye, Ian got the perfect jus gravy and french fries.
 Jus gravy or so-called beef gravy was rich, well seasoned and not too thick.

 Salted Beef Sandwich

 Add to the pungent sauerkraut some mustard and cornichons, and you’ll get what I like to call the winter wonderland.
 It goes well with many things and one of them is a slice of beef on top of rye bread.
-I wouldn’t mind on my plate some extra gravy to make the french fries more moist.
+I wouldn’t mind on my plate some extra gravy to make the french fries moister.

 Desserts at Brasserie 25